Quant (QNT) Market Capitalization Hits $1.22 Billion

 Quant Token Profile

-Quant launched on June 25th, 2018.
+Quant’s genesis date was June 25th, 2018.
 Quant’s total supply is 14,881,364 tokens and its circulating supply is 12,072,738 tokens.
+The Reddit community for Quant is https://reddit.com/r/quantnetwork and the currency’s Github account can be viewed here.
+The official message board for Quant is medium.com/@quant_network.
+Quant’s official Twitter account is @quant_network and its Facebook page is accessible here.
 The official website for Quant is quant.network.
-Quant’s official Twitter account is @quant_network and its Facebook page is accessible here.
-The official message board for Quant is medium.com/@quant_network.
-The Reddit community for Quant is https://reddit.com/r/quantnetwork and the currency’s Github account can be viewed here.

 Quant Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Quant directly using US dollars.
-Investors seeking to acquire Quant should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as Quant directly using U.S. dollars.
+Investors seeking to acquire Quant should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Quant using one of the aforementioned exchanges.

 Receive News & Updates for Quant Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Quant and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.